will-browne/will-browne.github.io/docs/HDR_projects.md

 Much of my research is forward-looking, blue-sky ideas, so it is worthwhile to consider a beneficial application.
 Namely, intelligent orthotics for stroke rehabilitation that learn the best strategies to help people affected by stroke.
 A prototype hardware system has been constructed, which ironically will take time to develop for medical approval.
 * Design, mechatronics and manufacturing is needed to move the prototype up from TRL5, plus research to generate the AI to optimise rehabilitation programs.

+## Next steps
+1. If your first contact with me didn't address all the hints above, then please update and resend
+2. Please see QUT's [scholarship guides](https://www.qut.edu.au/research/study-with-us/scholarships/applying-for-scholarships) for 'in round' applications.
+Please see further information with 'out of round' [opportunities with QUT's Centre for Robotics](https://research.qut.edu.au/qcr/engagement/study-with-us/).